 Incontinence and postnatal body issues are major health concerns for women, costing the NHS up to £233 million per year.
-They harm women’s dignity, have a huge impact on mental health, and ruin lives for years.
-However, many women aren’t aware that this misery is avoidable.
+They harm women’s dignity, have a huge impact on mental health, and can ruin lives for years.
+However, many women aren’t aware that this misery is treatable.

 Through a recent study, we proved that these conditions can be improved by women in their own homes, without expensive medical intervention.

-As a result, we launched a national 30-day #PelvicFloorChallenge campaign from 24th January to encourage women to improve their pelvic floor and open up discussions about postnatal body issues.
+MUTU launched a national 30-day #PelvicFloorChallenge campaign to encourage women to improve their pelvic floor and open up discussions about postnatal body issues.

 50% of women will suffer from incontinence at some point in their adult lives.
 For a woman who develops postnatal incontinence in her 30s, this could mean 50 years of bladder weakness.

 Contrary to popular belief, this is not an ‘old woman’s problem’.
 Almost 1 in 4 women between the ages of 18 and 44 experience incontinence.
 37% of women have wet themselves at work within the last month.
 Of those, 21% wet themselves weekly and almost 1 in 10 daily while at work.

 Designed to combat this and raise awareness of the issue of bladder weakness, the 30-day #PelvicFloorChallenge encourages women to put six minutes aside each day to start to heal their pelvic floor by following a free-to-use, step-by-step video guide.

 Wendy Powell, CEO and founder of MUTU System, comments:

 “For many women, this situation is preventable.
 With the right information and exercises, women suffering from postnatal issues such as incontinence, diastasis recti, or pelvic organ prolapse can, in most cases, be treated by themselves at home and even have their condition reversed.
 We hope that the 30-day Pelvic Floor Challenge will help show women what is possible and encourage them to talk about the issue.”